Maintenance Maintenance — Can I Shock Pool in Morning? Best Timing & Step Guide

 Is it okay to shock my pool in the morning instead of evening?

-So I know most people shock their pools at night, but my schedule is crazy and mornings work way better for me.
+Called my neighbor who shocks his pool every morning with crystal-clear results, but everyone insists I should only do it at night — what's the real deal?
 Is there any real problem with shocking in the morning?
 I've got liquid chlorine on hand and don't mind checking the chemicals more often if needed.
 Just want to make sure I'm not wasting time or chemicals by doing it when the sun's out!

 Quick Answer